CognitiveAIGroup/IQTest/README.md

 **Notation!**, Cause ftp service `chroot jail`, group members have no priviledge to list/upload/delete group_data.

 ## Directory structures
-When running models, uploaded datas to ftp space are readonly, only `group_data` and `train_data` are visible.
+When running models, data uploaded to ftp space are readonly, only `group_data` and `train_data` are visible.
 Check `run_model_with_pre_traindata` example.
 We recommend use the same directory strucures with provided example.
 Note: `train_data` would be prepended automatically.